tomer1727/Semantic_Pyramid_for_image_generation/README.md

  # eval_model script

  The main testing script. with this script images can be created using pre-trained model. the script repeat the following process: save one batch of images, and create images based on one layer of features at a time.
 For each layer use several noises (argument) and save grid of output images.
 The number of samples like this is an argument for the script.
-Notice that this script will create output images generates from all layer (one at a time) even if the generator was trained with fixed layer (in this case only these featerues will create relevant output). necessary running arguments:
+Notice that this script will create output images generates from all layer (one at a time) even if the generator was trained with fixed layer (in this case only these features will create relevant output).
+Necessary running arguments:
-- full-model-name: the full path to the pre-tained model
+- generator-path: the full path to the pre-tained generator
 - eval-path: the path to the dataset where the images are sampled from
 - classifier-path: the path to the classifier
 - output-path: where to save the outputs

-Optional arguments {choises} [deafult values]:
+Optional arguments {choices} [default values]:
 - batch-size [8]
 - num-of-samples: how many batches to use [5]
 - num-of-noises: how many noise vectors to use per image [4]